-n me Unit 2

-Which unit do you want to use when speci your new project? fying simulation times and intervals in

-Nouns normally have two forms in most lan singular and a plural name of the time unit, singular name.
-You should enter the name The plural name will by default follow the

-- a contract d d

-5 -

-the juse the singular mane of the time unit.
-Example: Smulation runs from 'D 0' to 'D 100'. plural name of the time unit, except when the value is exactly 1, of course.
-Example: Smulation runs using a timestep of 'S d'.
+Time Unit 2 Which unit do you want to use when spec your new project? fying simulation times and intervals in Nouns normally have two forms in most lar singular and a plural name of the time unit singular name.
+You should enter the name quages.
+You may therefore specify a . .
+The plural name will by default follow the sin lowercase.
+1 d time) use the singular name of the time unit.
+Example: Simulation runs from 'D d' to 'D 200'. plural name of the time unit, except when the value is exactly 1, of course.
+Example: Simulation runs using a timestep of 'S d'.
 Use as default in all new projects

-<back next=""></back> Finish Cancel Helo